 - “Companies with omnichannel customer engagement strategies retain on average 89% of their customers, compared to 33% for companies with weak omnichannel customer engagement,” found by a report from the Aberdeen Group.

 Strengths of Omnichannel Marketing, eCommerce, and Customer Experience

 - Better Understanding of the Buyer’s Journey – Omnichannel marketing helps in collecting and managing customer data in a systematic fashion.
 Collectively analyzing customer data gives a better understanding of the holistic buyer’s journey.
 This analysis can help you serve your customers better and design unparalleled experiences.

 - Enhanced Customer Experience – Omnichannel customer experience allows customers to start, continue, and finish their customer journey on their chosen medium.
 It offers complete flexibility to customers and creates a more seamless and efficient customer experience.

 - Integrated Communication – Omnichannel eCommerce strategies collect and collate customer messages and data from various channels on one platform.
 It becomes easier to track the content, monitor messages, and manage your customer’s requirements better when you adopt omnichannel marketing strategies.

 - Synchronized Communication Strategy – It also makes designing an effective communication strategy quite easy.
 Instead of trying to reach out to your target audiences on various platforms through mediums and risk sounding repetitive, you can communicate to them on their preferred channel, thereby saving cost, time, and improving the efficiency of the communication strategy.

 - Enhanced Loyalty Experience – When integrated with a well-designed loyalty program, an omnichannel strategy can significantly enhance the overall customer experience.
-Annex Cloud’s dynamic, omnichannel loyalty can help you create an unparalleled customer experience, click here to learn more.
+Annex Cloud’s dynamic, omnichannel platform can help you create an unparalleled customer experience, click here to learn more.